nithya-kumar/CSC510_F17_Project/DEPLOYMENT.md

 3. The user has not updated their status

 	For this module, the user has not updated their daily status so scibot asks the user regular scrum questions to update status
+	**Note** - Key words are "no" ; "not" ; "updated"

 	        Input:
 	        @scibot no I have not updated my daily status